ttttmr/easy-llm-cli/README.md

 <div align="center">

-<h4>  An open-source AI agent that is compatible with multiple LLM models.  </h4>
+<h4>  An open-source AI agent that is compatible with multiple LLM models（a forked version of Gemini CLI）.  </h4>

 [English](./README.md) | [简体中文](./README.zh-CN.md)